 FAQ addressing some of the most common questions people ask us at Podis & Podis.
 We hope this information will be helpful to you as you become more informed about the bankruptcy process.

 You call us for a free appointment.
 We walk you through the process and complete all necessary paperwork and file it with the court.
 We assist you in obtaining your pre-bankruptcy certificate.
 We forward all documents to the Bankruptcy Trustee and Court.
 We prepare you for your court date.
 We attend all hearings with you.
 We forward your filing fee to the clerk after you have paid it.
 We help you complete your financial management certificate and file it with the court.

 Do not wait until the last minute!
 You do not have to be behind in your bills before you file bankruptcy.
 It is okay to come in for a free consultation to get an estimate on when you may want to file.
 For instance, if you know you are going to receive a layoff notice in the next month or two, come in and find out your options to protect your assets under a Chapter 7 or Chapter 13 Bankruptcy.

 The Discharge Order is the Court Order that shows your debts have been discharged or wiped out.

 Just call our office at 615-399-3800, and we will be happy to set an appointment for you.
+Your appointment can be in person, on the phone or via video chat on Skype or Facebook Chat.
 We are open Monday through Friday 8 a.m. to 5 p.m. with the last appointment of the day beginning at 4 p.m.